Azure/identity-management-samples/README.md

 ### February 1, 2019

-Security improvement in how the PAM sample incorporates data returned by MIM PAM REST API in HTML using jQuery.
+Security improvement in how the PAM sample incorporates data returned by the MIM PAM REST API into HTML using jQuery.
 Acknowledgement to issue found by [T. Sluijter](https://www.kilala.nl).